Junyoungpark/gym-poly-reactor/README.md

 # gym-poly-reactor
-a discrete version of industrial polymerization reactor environment. this package is a gym-style warapping of `do-mpc` industrial polyerization reactor model. the original formulation and documentation about the model can be found from [here](https://www.do-mpc.com/en/latest/example_gallery/industrial_poly.html).
+a discrete version of industrial polymerization reactor environment. this package is a gym-style warapping of `do-mpc` industrial polymerization reactor model. the original formulation and documentation about the model can be found from [here](https://www.do-mpc.com/en/latest/example_gallery/industrial_poly.html).

 ## Installation